Olympiacos F.C.: Return to UCL

+Daniel Podence, who was amongst the team that won the UEFA Europa Conference League during the 2023-24 season, returned to the club, once again on loan, and also scored in the game against Panserraikos.

+The game against Pafos ended in a 0-0 draw for Olympiacos.
+Subsequently, Olympiacos faced Barcelona, losing 6-1.

+Centenary

+In March 2025, Olympiacos Football Club celebrated its 100th anniversary with a series of events and initiatives honoring its rich history and passionate fanbase.
+The celebrations took place over several days, including activities at the "G. Karaiskakis" Stadium and throughout Piraeus.

 Crest and colours

-When, in 1925, the merger of the two clubs of Piraeus, Athlitikos Podosfairikos Syllogos Pireos and Omilos Filathlon Pireos, gave birth to the new football club, the latter was unanimously baptized Olympiacos Club of Fans of Piraeus, a name inspired from the Ancient Olympic Games, the morality, the vying, the splendor, the sportsmanship and the fair play ideal that were represented in Ancient Greece.
-Consequently, after Notis Kamperos's proposal, the club adopted the laurel-crowned adolescent as their emblem, which symbolizes the Olympic Games winner, a crest that underwent minor changes through the ages.
-Red and white were chosen as the colours of the crest; red for the passion and victory and white for the virtue and purity.
+When, in 1925, the merger of the two clubs of Piraeus, Athlitikos Podosfairikos Syllogos Pireos and Omilos Filathlon Pireos, gave birth to a new football club, the latter was unanimously baptised Olympiacos Club of Fans of Piraeus, a name inspired by the Ancient Olympic Games; the morality, the vying, the splendor, the sportsmanship and the ideal of fair play that were represented in Ancient Greece.
+Consequently, after Notis Kamperos's proposal, the club adopted the laurel-crowned adolescent as their emblem, which symbolises the winner of the Olympic Games, a crest that has undergone only minor changes through the ages.
+Red and white were chosen as the colours of the crest; red for passion and victory and white for virtue and purity.

 The typical kit of the team is that of a shirt with red and white vertical stripes, and red or white shorts and socks.
 The shirt has taken different forms during the history of the club, for example with thin or wider stripes.
 The second most common kit is the all-red one and next the all-white one.
 Olympiacos has used several other colours during its history as an away or third kit, with the most notable of them being the monotint black or silver one.
 The most common kits of Olympiacos during their history are these below (the year of each one is indicant):